LeBoucEtMistere/DistributedChallenges/tutorial/src/02-echo.md

 - we define variables using the `let` keyword.
 - we call the `init` class method of the `Maelstrom` struct using the `Maelstrom::init()` syntax.
 - we use the `?` sigil to bubble up errors returned by the `init()` method to the output of the `main` function (you now see why we return a Result over the null type `()` as our main return type).
 If you look at the signature of the `init()` method in the documentation, you'll see it returns a `Result<(NodeMetadata, InputInterface, OutputInterface)>` and not just the tuple `(NodeMetadata, InputInterface, OutputInterface)`, a `Result` is also a sum type, very similar to `Option<T>`, which allows us to denote if a function errored out or if it returned a result.
 - statements finish with a `;` while expressions don't, and if the last line of a function is an expression, it is returned automatically.
 You can also use the statement syntax `return Ok(());` but it is less idiomatic.
+For more details on expressions vs. statements, see [this article](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/functions.html#expressions-vs-statements).

 You'll see that if you remove the `?` sigil for instance, running `cargo build` or `cargo check` will give you a clear compiler error that the type don't match and that you need to ensure the result returned by the `init` method is not an error.
 This is what the `?` sigil does, it bubbles up any error and if there is none, it "unwrap" the data out of the Result type.
 I encourage you to try stuff and read compiler errors, they have been designed to be as informative as possible and explain properly the source of your issue and how to solve it.